wellaxis/design-patterns/readme.md

 ```
 ***

+## Benefits

+> The main benefits from using design patterns are the following:
+> 1. They are proven solutions
+> 2. They are easily reusable
+> 3. They are expressive
+> 4. They ease communication
+> 5. They prevent the need for refactoring code
+> 6. They lower the size of the codebase
+***

 ## Patterns
 > Software design pattern is a general,
 > reusable solution to a commonly occurring problem
 > within a given context in software design.
+***

 `Creational` patterns
 > Creational design patterns - to provide the capability to create objects